 5. Historical attractions

-Germany’s long and often tempestuous history provides the backdrop for an enormous variety of historical attractions: from the castles of King Ludwig and centuries-old monasteries, to the Reichstag in Berlin and the industrial legacy represented by the Völklingen Ironworks.
+Germany’s long and often tempestuous history provides the backdrop for an enormous variety of historical attractions: from the castles of King Ludwig II and centuries-old monasteries, to the Reichstag in Berlin and the industrial legacy represented by the Völklingen Ironworks.
 There are more than 40 UNESCO World Heritage sites in Germany, making it a haven for history and culture enthusiasts.

 6. Amazing museums